 Find out about support services in your area: Most provide a range of helpful services like counselling, complementary therapies, exercise programmes and other activities.
 They can also give you practical advice and support.
-See page 112 for more about cancer support services.
+See page 125 for more about support services.

 Join a support or educational group: You might find it reassuring to talk to other people who are facing similar challenges.
-Many cancer support centres have activities and groups where you can meet other people affected by a brain tumour.
+Many local support centres have activities and groups where you can meet other people affected by a brain tumour.
 Or contact Brain Tumour Ireland, which has support groups located throughout Ireland (see www.braintumourireland.com).

-Ask about psycho-oncology services at the hospital: Hospital psycho-oncology services give cancer patients emotional and psychological support to help them cope.
-Your doctor, specialist nurse or medical social worker can refer you to psycho-oncology support services.
+Ask about psycho-oncology services at the hospital: Hospital psycho-oncology services give patients emotional and psychological support to help them cope.
+Your healthcare team can refer you to psycho-oncology support services if they are available at your hospital.

 Get online support: Special websites called online communities let you write questions, share stories, and give and receive advice and support.
-Visit www.cancer.ie/community to join the Irish Cancer Society online community.
+Call our Support Line to find out more.

 Talk things through: It can be a great weight off your mind to share your feelings and worries.
 You could talk to a friend or family member if you feel comfortable doing so.
-You could also speak to the medical social worker at the hospital or to one of our cancer nurses.
+You could also speak to the medical social worker at the hospital or to one of our Support Line nurses.